The following notices provide guidance on work-related items.

 If you have questions, please contact NSU Human Resources.

-Please note that the Families First Coronavirus Response Act Leave allowances are set to expire Dec.
-31. Anyone who is ill with the virus or has a need to care for a dependent with the virus after Dec.
+Please note that the Families First Coronavirus Response Act Leave allowances expired Dec.
+31, 2020.
+Anyone who is ill with the virus or has a need to care for a dependent with the virus after Dec.
 31 will need to use his/her own sick leave.

 - Families First Coronavirus Response Act